 What is a spouse?

-The ATO defines a spouse as a person who is married to you.
+The ATO definition of ‘spouse’ includes a person (of any sex) who you are married to, or in a relationship with that was registered under a prescribed state or territory law.
 Their definition also includes someone who lives with you on a genuine domestic basis as your husband or wife, although they’re not legally married to you.
 It does not include a person you’re married to but who lives separately from you or apart from you on a permanent basis.